 EXECUTIVE ORDER 14021, 86 Fed.
 Reg.
-13,803 (March 11, 2021) [A]II students should be guaranteed an educational environment free from discrimination on the basis of sex, including discrimination in the form of sexual harassment, which encompasses sexual violence, and including discrimination on the basis of sexual orientation or gender identity.
+13,803 (March 11, 2021)

+[A]II students should be guaranteed an educational environment free from discrimination in the form of sexual harassment, which encompasses sexual violence, and including discrimination on the basis of sexual orientation or gender identity.